 These two fields are inherently different, even though they end up serving the same goal in the end.
 Their immediate goals, however, and their methods for pursuing those goals, are distinct.

 That’s why they should be kept separate.
 Renaming account managers as customer success managers isn’t going to help you be more focused on customer success.
-You need to implement an entirely new position with a new work structure.
+You need to implement an entirely new position with a new work and team structure.

 That doesn’t mean that customer success managers and account managers shouldn’t work together.
 In fact, they should be in close contact throughout much of the customer lifecycle.
 A successful customer success manager will make an account manager’s job easier, because the customer will be happy with their service.